Craig Chandler

 Craig B. Chandler is a Canadian businessman, lobbyist, and political activist.
 He is co-founder and CEO of the Progressive Group for Independent Business (PGIB).
-He was a candidate at the federal 2003 Progressive Conservative leadership convention, a candidate for Member of Parliament in Ontario, candidate for Member of the Legislative Assembly in Alberta, and candidate for Ward 12 City Councillor in Calgary, Alberta.
+He is a political organizer for various right-wing groups in Albertan politics.
+He has run for political office multiple times, but has never been elected.

 Political career

 Early political experience

 As an undergraduate at McMaster University in Hamilton, Ontario in the late 1980s, Chandler joined the Reform Party of Canada, where he was active as an organizer and fund-raiser.
-In the 1993 federal election, Chandler ran as a Reform Party candidate in the riding of Hamilton Mountain, at the age of 23 finishing in a distant second place with 10,297 votes, behind Liberal incumbent Beth Phinney, who received 27,218.
+In the 1993 federal election, Chandler ran as a Reform Party candidate in the riding of Hamilton Mountain, losing to Liberal incumbent Beth Phinney.

 Chandler moved to Alberta in 1995.
 He ran in the 1997 provincial election as a candidate for the Social Credit Party of Alberta in the riding of Calgary West, finishing with 1,100 votes, or 7.5% of the electorate.

 In 2000, Chandler's Progressive Group for Independent Business (PGIB) supported the creation of the Canadian Alliance.
 In 2002, Chandler and the PGIB backed Stephen Harper's successful bid for the leadership of the Alliance.